5 Ways to Protect Your Digital Footprint

 Key Takeaways

-• Remember to be cautious with social media, restrict mobile app permissions and use a password manager.
+• Remember to be cautious with social media, restrict mobile app permissions and consider limiting your number of online accounts.

-You’ve likely heard of the term “digital footprint,” but you may not fully understand what that means or how to optimize your online presence for greater privacy and security.
-In our increasingly digital world, it’s important to be knowledgeable about these matters, so let’s review the basics.
+You’ve likely heard of the term digital footprint, but you may not fully understand what that means or how to optimize your online presence for greater privacy and security.
+Let’s review the basics.

 All these actions leave a digital trail, which can include your IP address as well as any personal details of your life that you’ve shared online.
-(An IP address is a unique series of numbers that’s assigned to each internet-connected device.
-It may reveal the city, area code or ZIP code from where you’re connecting, but not your name, mailing address or phone number.)
-This data can be tracked and analyzed by marketers, credit card issuers, advertisers, law enforcement agencies and other organizations to learn about your habits and create a customized profile.
+This data can be tracked and analyzed by marketers, advertisers, law enforcement agencies and other organizations to learn about your habits and create a customized profile.

-In short, your digital footprint is similar to the footprints you leave when walking on a fresh blanket of snow.
+In short, your digital footprint is like the footprints you leave when walking on a fresh blanket of snow.
 Others will be able to see where you’ve been.
 And while snow footprints will eventually fade away, digital footprints can be permanent.

-Digital footprints can actually be beneficial.
-They can enhance the time you spend online by providing a more personalized, convenient experience—such as remembering your last food order or enabling you to receive targeted, exclusive offers that align with your interests.
+Digital footprints can enhance the time you spend online by providing a more personalized and convenient experience — such as remembering your last food order or enabling you to receive targeted, exclusive offers that align with your interests.

-But your digital footprint can also lead to a variety of negatives, such as unwanted solicitations, decreased privacy and identity theft.
-Cybercriminals can use your footprint to unleash more targeted, effective social engineering schemes, such as phishing attacks, and other scams against you.
+But your digital footprint can also lead to unwanted solicitations, decreased privacy and identity theft.
+Cybercriminals can also use your footprint to unleash more targeted, effective social engineering schemes such as phishing attacks.

 1. 1